Boating While Intoxicated

-In the last 5 years, Connecticut has stepped up its enforcement and prosecution of Boating Under the Influence cases.
+In the last five years, Connecticut has stepped up its enforcement and prosecution of boating while intoxicated cases.
 The law mirrors the driving under the influence laws, with a few important changes.
 No person may operate a boat while under the influence of alcohol or drugs.
 The penalties for operating a vessel under the influence of alcohol or drugs in Connecticut have increased.

 Penalties for refusal to submit to a chemical test are more substantial than failing the test.
 Also, and most important to boaters, if you are found to have been operating your vessel under the influence your boating license will be suspended during the summer months, effectively ending your leisure activities for the year!